Job Requirement Analysis

 Add your notes to the project and run.
 The analysis is saved to your project files.

-Run this workflow in Calyflow
+Run this agent in Calyflow

 On your own AI, data, and tools — repeatable and evidence-backed.
 Free to start, no credit card.